 You deserve help.
 If bullying is impacting you to the point where you're struggling to cope and thinking about hurting yourself, contact your local crisis service.
-Crisis Services Canada has a 24/7 suicide prevention and support line, and a text chat service from 4pm-midnight.
+Talk Suicide Canada has a 24/7 crisis and support line, and a text chat service from 4pm-midnight (ET).

 “Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying ‘I will try again tomorrow.’” – Mary Anne Radmacher

 Read David’s blog about bullying and the law to learn about some of the different consequences and crimes that a person can be charged with for bullying.

 Be an upstander!
 If you witness bullying and it is safe to do so, step up - let the person doing the bullying know that their behaviour is not okay and that no one deserves to be treated that way.

 Distract the person doing the bullying by changing the conversation or by using humour.
 If you can, talk to them later in private and let them know that what they are doing is harmful!
 Bring support if you need it.

 Refuse to join in or watch.
 Don't give the bully an audience - instead, help the person being bullied to get to a safe place.